youliangtan/robot_arm_workcell_manager/README.md

 - To check out `tf_tree` and `rqt_graph`, go to `documentations` folder
 - To add more arms: expand `cssd_gazebo two_arms.launch`, `two_arms_rviz.launch`, `two_arms_rawm.launch`
 - master branch for `ur_modern_driver` currently doesn't support UR-E series
+- When using realsense, the `camera_info` which consists of the camera-matrix is locaated auto generated when launching `realsense2_ros`

 ## Debuging process
 - Jittering Problem during picking up of tray with Eef:  use `velocity_controllers` instead of `position_controller`